-Long gone are the days in which guests at homeless shelter were only men.
+Long gone are the days in which guests at the homeless shelter were only men.
 In this day and age, men, women, and entire families seek shelter of this nature.
 Indeed, the Union Rescue Mission in Downtown Los Angeles reports that a considerable percentage of the guests at the facility are families.
-These oftentimes are single parent families, many times headed by a woman.
+These oftentimes are single-parent families, many times headed by a woman.
 In addition, single women are also regular guests of the center.

 An increasing number of homeless shelters strive to provide a more comprehensive array of services.
 In this regard, many homeless shelters offer access to medical and dental clinics.
 A particular focus of these clinics is on children as well as adults afflicted with some sort of chronic illness.

 Many homeless shelters offer their guests free clothing.
-One area in which clothing banks have been developing at homeless shelter is in regard to guests looking for work.
+One area in which clothing banks have been developing at the homeless shelter is in regard to guests looking for work.
 These shelters make an effort to obtain and then provide clothing suitable for a job search.

 Job Search Resources

 Speaking of job searches, homeless shelters nearly always strive to have at least some resources available to aid guests in looking for and finding work.
-This may include referrals to “workforce” or similar types of centers that specialize in assisting people find a job and which provide a variety of services and resources to assist in this objective.
+This may include referrals to “workforce” or similar types of centers that specialize in assisting people to find a job and which provide a variety of services and resources to assist in this objective.

 A good percentage of missions have a faith, religious, or spiritual component.
 This is the case with URM, which is one of the largest homeless shelters in the United States.
 Some homeless shelters make participating in religious activities optional, others do not.
-At some shelters, guests may be required to participate in things like evening prayers or a church service on site on Sunday.
+At some shelters, guests may be required to participate in things like evening prayers or church service on site on Sunday.